 So you’ve got a 7am flight.
 Great!
 Surely the best time to pack is at 4am right, when everybody is asleep?
 They won’t mind if you rummage around for 45 minutes, scrunching plastic bags, unzipping your suitcase 50 times and slamming the door on your way out.
 Right?!

 However, what they’d really appreciate is if you did your packing before you went to bed, so as not to disturb them too much in the middle of the night 😉

 Nobody wants to smell your tuna sandwich or sleep with the cockroaches that are likely to come running because they smelt your chicken nuggets.
 And if you think that crunching your way through a bag of crisps is any better then you’re very much mistaken!
 Hostels have great kitchens and common rooms – use them!

-Hostels are social places, and while it may not be the done thing to strike up conversation with total strangers in day to day life, meeting new people is exactly what hostels are all about, and so make sure to smile and say hello to everyone you bump into!
+It is so easy to make friends in hostels, and while it may not be the done thing to strike up conversation with total strangers in day to day life, meeting new people is exactly what hostels are all about, and so make sure to smile and say hello to everyone you bump into!

 Even if you’re tired and want a night to yourself, you should at least smile and introduce yourself to your new room mates.
 A little really does go a long way when it comes to this, and you may end up making friends for life!
 I’ve met so many great friends while staying in a hostel, two of which are now two of my best friends on the planet!

 If you’re shy then just hang out in the common areas.
 Try not to sit and stare at your phone (people will assume you don’t want to talk), and instead just strike up a conversation.
 You can always ask somebody a question if you don’t know what else to say (how do the lockers work? where is the nearest shop? do you know any good bars around here?).
 I’ve lost track of the number of times I’ve asked someone for a restaurant recommendation and ended up with a dinner buddy!